lastzero/liquidbytes-blog/content/posts/2015-10-29-howto-install-php-5-6-and-phpunit-5-0-on-mac-os-x.md

 ---
-title: 'Howto: Install PHP, PHPUnit and Composer on Mac OS X'
+title: 'How to install PHP, PHPUnit and Composer on Mac OS X'
 author: Michael Mayer
 private: true
 type: post